 SOME’s therapists are there to provide additional support when life’s challenges become overwhelming.
-Our staff will listen without judgement and provide tools to ease suffering and find healthier ways of coping.
+Our staff will listen without judgment and provide tools to ease suffering and find healthier ways of coping.
 Therapists help people cope by learning new behaviors, increasing insight into patterns, and providing a safe place to share feelings.
 Many individuals find that therapy helps them improve self-esteem, gain more control over emotions, improve communication, gain control over behaviors, and improve their outlook on life.

 Location: 60 O Street, NW

 Contact: 202.797.8806 or email [email protected]

 Open Hours: 8:00am to 4:30pm, Mondays through Fridays